 For example, to get IPhone sales from the same Apple report, filter on the concept “RevenueFromContractWithCustomerExcludingAssessedTax” and the “ProductOrServiceAxis” where it is equal to IPhone.

 @concept = RevenueFromContractWithCustomerExcludingAssessedTax @ProductOrServiceAxis = IPhoneMember

 This will return values of:

 128,133,000,000 – 3QCUM-2018

 25,986,000,000 – Q3-2019

 By dropping the concept filter, all the data relevant to IPhones is returned:

 @ProductOrServiceAxis = IPhoneMember

-Factset filtering also supports filtering on attributes of aspects.
-A dot notation allows attributes of aspects to be used as the filter condition.
-For example to return all the monetary amounts in a filing the following expression is used:
+Factset filtering also supports filtering on attributes of dimensions.
+A dot notation allows attributes of dimensions to be used as the filter condition.
+For example, to return all the monetary amounts in a filing the following expression is used:

 @concept.data-type = xbrli:monetaryItemType